Insights Payroll

 Salary Transfer Certificate (STC)

 A salary certificate plus a written commitment from the employer that the employee’s salary will be routed through a specific bank account at a named bank, usually the one issuing the loan.
 That commitment is what gives the lender direct access to the salary stream for loan-repayment debits.
-It’s the document banks want for higher-value personal loans (typically above AED 25,000–50,000), vehicle finance, mortgages, business banking facilities and asset-backed lending, and it’s usually valid for only 30 days, often with a shorter shelf-life than a standard certificate.
+It’s the document banks want for higher-value personal loans (above a size threshold that varies by bank and product), vehicle finance, mortgages, business banking facilities and asset-backed lending, and it’s usually valid for only 30 days, often with a shorter shelf-life than a standard certificate.

 The obligation is the part employers underestimate.
 The STC is a real commitment: the employer should route the salary as specified for the duration of the loan, and any change to routing during the term may need to be coordinated with the lender, with some banks requiring written acknowledgement before you move anything.